OfficeDev/office-scripts-docs/docs/resources/samples/excel-cross-reference.md

 }
 ```

-## Office Scripts training video: Cross-reference and format an Excel file
+## Training video: Cross-reference and format an Excel file

 [![Watch step-by-step video on how to cross-reference and format an Excel file](../../images/cross-ref-tables-vid.jpg)](https://youtu.be/dVwqBf483qo "Step-by-step video on how to cross-reference and format an Excel file")